Our School App Stay connected on the go...

 In what circumstances will providers of technical education and apprenticeships be given access to Year 8 to 13 pupils?

-Please refer to the Careers Education, Information, Advice and Guidance (CEIAG) Policy and Providers Access Statement & Careers Programme for further information regarding our provision.
+Please refer to the Careers Education, Information, Advice and Guidance and Work-Related Education Policy for further information regarding our provision.

 Our provision in this area is reviewed on an annual basis.